LEADERSHIP

 President

-KCC President Dr. Paul R. Watson II joined the College as the Vice President of Instruction in January 2019, was appointed Interim President in April 2022 and was appointed the College’s seventh President on Jan.
+Dr. Paul R. Watson II joined Kellogg Community College as the Vice President of Instruction in January 2019, was appointed Interim President in April 2022, and was named the College’s seventh President on Jan.
 18, 2023.
-Dr. Watson has 20 years of teaching experience at the secondary and post-secondary levels, plus 10 years of experience as an administrative leader in higher education.
+Dr. Watson has 21 years of teaching experience at the secondary and post-secondary levels, plus 15 years of experience as an administrative leader in higher education.
 He was at Pennsylvania College of Technology from 2011 to 2018 as a director, assistant dean and dean.
 Prior to that, he was a high school math teacher in Jefferson, New York, and an assistant professor of mathematics at Houghton College in Houghton, New York.

 Vice President, Instruction